pyonair/PyonAir-pycom/README.md

 ### Configuration

 When configuring the device for the first time, it should automatically switch itself into configuration mode, indicated by continuous blue light.
-The device creates a WiFi AP named NewPycomDevice, the password is _newpyonair_.
+The device creates a WiFi AP named NewPyonAir, the password is _newpyonair_.
 After connecting your machine or phone to its WiFi, in your browser, navigate to http://192.168.4.10.
 The configuration page will show up.
 After filling all the values and pressing _Save_, the device will reboot, initialise itself (amber light finished with green blink), and continue running according the configuration.

 If required to reconfigure the device, simply hold the button for 3 seconds, which enters the configuration mode (constant blue light), then follow the steps above.